keptn/community/COMMUNITY_MEMBERSHIP.md

 Responsibilities for most roles are scoped to the main repository and/or these subprojects.

 The Keptn Governance Committee owns this document and process until delegated.
-They can be reached via e-mail keptnProject+committee@gmail.com.
+They can be reached via e-mail at keptn@dynatrace.com.

 | **Role**   | **Responsibilities**                                  | **Requirements**                                             | **Defined by**                                               |
 | ---------- | ----------------------------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |